codeandwork/courses/courses/common/designPatterns.md

 * Write a program to compute following metrics for a C# (or Java) code:
   * LOC (Lines of Code)
   * Number of classes
-  * Number of methods.
+  * Number of methods

-Use regular expressions to achieve the same.
+Use regular expressions to achieve that.

 ##Factory Pattern
 * <b>Motivation</b>
   * Creating objects without exposing the instantiation logic to the clients
   * Providing a common interface to refer all objects (of a kind)

 ##Factory Pattern